 Babies and Toddlers Need More Than Distraction During Playtime

 In the early years, children are learning constantly.
-They are developing motor control, making sense of sounds, recognizing patterns, exploring textures, and beginning to understand how their actions affect the world around them.
-Toys that only distract for a few moments often do not support this growth in a meaningful way.
+Babies are developing motor control, exploring sounds, noticing patterns, tracking movement, and beginning to understand how their actions affect the world around them.
+Toddlers are sorting, stacking, testing, repeating, speaking, and discovering little problems they want to solve.

 Without Purposeful Play, Early Skill Building Can Miss Valuable Opportunities